Distributionally Robust Optimal Auction Design under Mean Constraints: Abstract

 \section{Abstract}

 We study a seller who sells a single good to multiple bidders with uncertainty over the joint distribution of bidders' valuations, as well as bidders' higher-order beliefs about their opponents.
-The seller only knows the mean of the marginal distribution of each bidder's valuation and the range, and an adversarial nature chooses the worst-case distribution within this ambiguity set.
-We find that a second-price auction with an optimal, random reserve price obtains the optimal revenue guarantee within a broad class of mechanisms that include all the standard auction formats.
-We find that as the number of bidders grows large, the seller's optimal reserve price converges in probability to a non-binding reserve price.
+The seller only knows the (possibly asymmetric) means of the marginal distributions of each bidder's valuation and the range.
+An adversarial nature chooses the worst-case distribution within this ambiguity set along with the worst-case information structure.
+We find that a second-price auction with a symmetric, random reserve price obtains the optimal revenue guarantee within a broad class of mechanisms we refer to as \emph{competitive }mechanisms, which include standard auction formats, including the first-price auction, with or without reserve prices.
+The optimal mechanism possesses two notable characteristics.
+First, the mechanism treats all bidders identically even in the presence of ex-ante asymmetries.
+Second, when bidders have identical means and the number of bidders $n$ grows large, the seller's optimal reserve price converges in probability to a non-binding reserve price and the revenue guarantee converges to the best possible revenue guarantee at rate $O(1/n)$.

-\strong{Keywords:} Robust mechanism design, second-price auction, reserve price.
+{\bf Keywords:} Robust mechanism design, second-price auction, reserve price.

-\strong{JEL codes:} D82, D44
+{\bf JEL codes:} D82, D44